vtdsferreira/InstrumentControl.jl/docs/api/api.md

 [PainterQB.AlazarModule.adma](AlazarTech.md#function__adma.1)  Returns the asynchronous DMA flags for a given `AlazarMode`.
 These are

 [PainterQB.AlazarModule.dsp](AlazarTech.md#function__dsp.1)  Given a DSPWindow type, this returns the constant needed to use the AlazarDSP

+[PainterQB.AlazarModule.generatewindowfunction](AlazarTech.md#function__generatewindowfunction.1)  Given a `DSPWindow`, samples per record, and padding samples, this will prepare

 [PainterQB.AlazarModule.initmodes](AlazarTech.md#function__initmodes.1)  Should be called at the beginning of a measure method to initialize the